SEBRP/gmod_actions/README.md

-# gmod_actions
+# Gmod Actions

-Github Actions useful for Garrysmod
+Feel free to contribute to existing actions or suggest new Features/Actions